 February

-This is available to high school seniors, undergraduates, graduates, community college and non-traditional students.
-To be eligible, a student’s permanent residence, or school, must be located in Massachusetts or Connecticut.
-The amount varies and the deadline is February 1st.
-Website here.
+Big Y Scholarship is available to high school seniors, undergraduates, graduates, community college, and non-traditional students.
+To be eligible, a student’s permanent residence or school must be located in Massachusetts or Connecticut, and be a Big Y employee, or their dependent.
+The amount varies and the deadline is February 1st and opens in November.
+Website here and more info here.

-This is for $5,000.
+Henry David Thoreau Foundation is for $5,000.
 To be considered, you must reside in Massachusetts and be in your final year at a Massachusetts high school.
 You must also plan to enroll in college and demonstrate strong academic qualifications and a commitment to an environmental field.
 The deadline to apply is February 1st.
-More info. here.
+More info here and here.

 Roothbert Fund Scholarships are open to all in the United States.
 While the Fund does not emphasize any particular form of religious practice or worship, it seeks to provide support to persons motivated by spiritual values.
 Besides completing the application, applicants must also submit: a copy of their most recent official transcript; three recommendation letters; and three autobiographical essays.
 As long as the applicant is in the United States when applying, this is also open to international students.
 The deadline is February 1st.
 More information can be found here and here.

-This ranges from $500 to $1500 per student.
+Massachusetts Tree Wardens’ & Foresters’ Association Scholarship ranges from $500 to $1500 per student.
 An applicant must be either a student attending an accredited college or university in Massachusetts; or a Massachusetts resident attending an accredited out-of-state college or university; or a high school senior who will be attending an accredited college or university in the fall of the application year.
 Award decisions are based on financial need and an acceptable grade point average.The deadline is February 15th.
-Application here.
+Learn more here.

 NEHRA’s Diversity & Inclusion Scholarship aims to support individuals who have demonstrated the desire, ability, and courage to contribute to a more inclusive future.
 Applicants must be graduating high school seniors, commitment to advancing Diversity, Equity & Inclusion, and have proven academic success and dedication to positive impact.
 The deadline is February 17th.
 More information can be found here and here.